Disaster Manual: Section 9 - Insurance Issues

 Q. 9-14 If an insured vehicle is financed, how are claim checks issued?
 If issued to both the insured and lienholder, how does the insured collect?

-TThe lienholder endorsement requires the insurance company to pay the insured and the lienholder as their interest may appear on the title.
+The lienholder endorsement requires the insurance company to pay the insured (usually you or whoever bought the insurance) and the lienholder as their interest may appear on the title.
+A lienholder is a lender that legally has an interest in your property until you fully pay it off, which is usually a bank, a finance company, or a private person.
 The insured and the lienholder may both be named on the check.
-In most cases, insurance claim payments for damage to property that is security for a loan will be made payable to you and the lienholder, and the checks would require endorsements from both parties.
-The insured and the lienholder will agree on the release of funds.
+In most cases, insurance claim payments for damage to property that is security for a loan will be made payable to you and the lienholder, and the checks would require signatures from both parties.
+The insured and the lienholder will have to agree on the release of funds.

-Q. 9-15 What is the insured’s recourse if the check made payable jointly to the lien holder and insured is sent directly to the lien holder and cashed without the insured’s knowledge or endorsement on the check?
+Q. 9-15 What can the insured do if the check made payable to both the lienholder and insured is sent directly to the lienholder and cashed without the insured’s knowledge or signature on the check?

 Q. 9-16 Does the insured have to agree to have the vehicle totaled if the insured will be “upside down” on the loan?

 The policy will state how the loss will be paid.
 The insurance company decides whether to total a car.
 A car is typically totaled if it will cost more to repair the car than the car is worth.
 Insurance coverage for the difference between the actual cash value of a car and the outstanding loan amount can be covered by a GAP endorsement or a separate GAP policy.
-Absent a GAP policy or another provision that includes replacement cost coverage, if the cost to repair exceeds the actual cash value (also known as a “total loss” or “totaled car”), the company will pay the actual cash value of the car.
-If the car is subject to an outstanding lien, you are responsible for the balance.
+If there is no GAP policy or something like it and the car is totaled, then the company will pay only the actual cash value of the car.
+If the insured owes more money on the car, he or she will still be responsible for the balance.

 Q. 9-17 What if my car is determined to be a total loss but I want to keep it?